Preparing for the Summative Alternate ELPAC Administration

 Student Test Assignment in TOMS

-The LEA ELPAC coordinators and site ELPAC coordinators must use TOMS to verify that all eligible students have been assigned to take the Alternate ELPAC Operational Field Test.
+The LEA ELPAC coordinators and site ELPAC coordinators must use TOMS to verify that all eligible students have been assigned to take the Summative Alternate ELPAC.
 Student eligibility is based on a decision by the IEP team.
-Once the IEP team determines the student is eligible for the Alternate ELPAC Operational Field Test, the IEP is entered into the SIS, and the information the SIS receives is updated in CALPADS.
+Once the IEP team determines the student is eligible for the Summative Alternate ELPAC, the IEP is entered into the SIS, and the information the SIS receives is updated in CALPADS.
 Student demographic data from CALPADS is uploaded into TOMS on a nightly basis.
 It is important for LEAs to keep CALPADS data up-to-date.

 Student Test Settings in TOMS

-Embedded and non-embedded accommodations and designated supports are available for students taking the Alternate ELPAC Operational Field Test.
+Embedded and non-embedded accommodations and designated supports are available for students taking the Summative Alternate ELPAC.
 These accommodations and designated supports must be assigned in the [Test Settings] tab of the Student Profile page in TOMS.
-For more information about available accessibility resources, refer to the Accessibility Resources web page on the ELPAC website.
+For more information about available accessibility resources and helpful videos about test setting, refer to the Accessibility Resources web page on the ELPAC website.
+Use of accommodations and designated supports does not affect student scores.

-Prior to the administration of the Alternate ELPAC Operational Field Test, LEA ELPAC coordinators and site ELPAC coordinators must review the technology infrastructure at their schools to ensure it meets the minimum requirements for administering the online Alternate ELPAC Operational Field Test.
+Prior to the computer-based Summative Alternate ELPAC administration, LEA ELPAC coordinators and site ELPAC coordinators must review the technology infrastructure at their schools to ensure it meets the minimum requirements for administering the computer-based Summative Alternate ELPAC.

-The CDE also hosts a Smarter Balanced Technology Readiness Resources web page, which includes links to tools, requirements, and topics that LEAs will find useful in planning for the 2020–21 Alternate ELPAC Operational Field Test.
+The CDE also hosts a Smarter Balanced Technology Readiness Resources web page, which includes links to tools, requirements, and topics that LEAs will find useful in planning for computer-based ELPAC testing.

-All students must use a secure browser to access the Alternate ELPAC Operational Field Test.
+All students must use a secure browser to access the computer-based Summative Alternate ELPAC.
 All testing devices must have the correct secure browser installed prior to assessment.

 The secure browser is designed to support test security by prohibiting access to external applications or navigation away from the assessment.